Mendelevium: Discovery

 While Seaborg applied for funding, Harvey worked on the einsteinium target, while Thomson and Choppin focused on methods for chemical isolation.
 Choppin suggested using α-hydroxyisobutyric acid to separate the mendelevium atoms from those of the lighter actinides.
-The actual synthesis was done by a recoil technique, introduced by Albert Ghiorso.
-In this technique, the einsteinium was placed on the opposite side of the target from the beam, so that the recoiling mendelevium atoms would get enough momentum to leave the target and be caught on a catcher foil made of gold.
+The initial separation was done by a recoil technique suggested by Albert Ghiorso: the einsteinium was placed on the opposite side of the target from the beam, so that the momentum of the recoiling mendelevium atoms would allow them to leave the target and be caught on a gold catcher foil behind it.
 This recoil target was made by an electroplating technique, developed by Alfred Chetham-Strode.
 This technique gave a very high yield, which was absolutely necessary when working with such a rare and valuable product as the einsteinium target material.
 The recoil target consisted of 109 atoms of 253Es which were deposited electrolytically on a thin gold foil.
 It was bombarded by 41 MeV alpha particles in the Berkeley cyclotron with a very high beam density of 6×1013 particles per second over an area of 0.05 cm2.
 The target was cooled by water or liquid helium, and the foil could be replaced.

 Initial experiments were carried out in September 1954.
-No alpha decay was seen from mendelevium atoms; thus, Ghiorso suggested that the mendelevium had all decayed by electron capture to fermium and that the experiment should be repeated to search instead for spontaneous fission events.
-The repetition of the experiment happened in February 1955.
+No alpha decay was seen from mendelevium atoms; thus, Ghiorso suggested that the mendelevium had all decayed by electron capture to fermium-256, correctly believed to decay primarily by fission, and that the experiment should be repeated, this time searching for those spontaneous fission events.
+This version of the experiment was performed in February 1955.